conan-io/docs/reference/commands/workspace.rst

 .. include:: ../../common/incubating_warning.inc

-The ``conan workspace`` command allows to open, add, remove packages from the current workspace.
+The ``conan workspace`` command allows to open, add, and remove packages from the current workspace.
 Check the ``conan workspace -h`` help and the help of the subcommands to check their usage.